-Landscapes of Belonging: Refugee Experiences in Nebraska and Beyond
+Landscapes of Belonging in Nebraska and Beyond

 Landscapes of Belonging: Service Learning Grant

-Expectations of applicants:
+Expectations of applicants

-- Applicants are full or part-time faculty members teaching at UNO
+- Applicants are full or part-time faculty members teaching at UNO.

-- Applicants can teach in-person, online or hybrid courses
+- Applicants can teach in-person, online or hybrid courses.

-- Applicants will teach a course in Spring or Fall 2026 with the service learning component that incorporates refugees or refugee organizations in Omaha
+- Applicants will teach a course in Spring or Fall 2026 with the service learning component that incorporates refugees or refugee organizations in Omaha.

 - Applicants attend the Service Learning Seminar in Summer 2025 or have attended before.

-Application materials:
+Application materials

-- Letter from the applicant to include:
+Please submit:- A letter from the applicant to include:

 - Course description and outline of the service learning project